azerndo/CatsInAsia/README.md

 # Cats in Asia Database Management System
 Thank you for visiting the Cats in Asia Database Management System (CADMS)!
 This project is dedicated to tracking, managing, and celebrating the diverse world of cats across Asia.
-Whether you're a researcher, cat enthusiast, or developer, this database offers a platform for cataloging data, monitoring health records, and fostering a deeper understanding of our feline friends.
+Whether you're a researcher, cat enthusiast, or developer, this database offers a platform for cataloging data, monitoring health records, and fostering a little bit of understanding of our feline friends.

 ## Running the project